pyepics/pyepics/doc/overview.rst

 The *use_monitor* argument sets whether to rely on the monitors from the underlying PV.
 The default is ``False``, so that each :func:`caget` will explicitly ask the value to be sent instead of relying on the automatic monitoring normally used for persistent PVs.
-If this makes no sense, leaving the default value of ``True`` is fine.
+This makes :func:`caget` act more like command-line tools, and slightly less efficient than creating a PV and getting values with it.
+If ultimate performance is a concern, using monitors is recommended.
 For more details on making :func:`caget` more efficient, see :ref:`pv-automonitor-label` and :ref:`advanced-get-timeouts-label`.

 The *as_string* argument tells the function to return the **string